 The 10 Most Dangerous Cities In Virginia

-The most dangerous places in Virginia are Portsmouth and Norfolk for 2024 based on Saturday Night Science.
+The most dangerous places in Virginia are Portsmouth and Roanoke for 2025 based on Saturday Night Science.

 Most dangerous cities in Virginia research summary.
 We analyzed the most recent FBI crime data using Saturday Night Science to determine the most dangerous cities in Virginia.